Image Generation from Contextually-Contradictory Prompts: Related Work

 \section{Related Work}

-\paragraph{\textbf{Learned Spurious Correlations}} Machine learning models are known to be sensitive to spurious correlations in their training data~\cite{Geirhos_2020, McCoy_2019, ye2024spurious}.
-This sensitivity often leads to a significant drop in performance when training-time associations between concepts do not hold at test time.
-Prior work has extensively studied this issue in discriminative computer vision tasks, showing, for example, that recognition models tend to rely heavily on background cues~\cite{Singh_2020, xiao2021noise, Beery_2018}.
+\paragraph{\textbf{Learned Spurious Correlations.}} Machine learning models are known to be sensitive to spurious correlations in their training data~\citep{Geirhos_2020, McCoy_2019, ye2024spurious}, leading to performance drops when training-time associations do not hold at test time.
+Prior work has extensively studied this in discriminative vision tasks, showing, for example, that recognition models tend to rely heavily on background cues~\citep{Singh_2020, xiao2021noise, Beery_2018}.
 In our work, we show that text-to-image models exhibit similar behavior.
 When given contextually contradictory prompts -- combinations of concepts that conflict with correlations seen during training -- diffusion models often fail to generate images that accurately reflect the prompt.
-We evaluate this behavior using the Whoops! dataset~\cite{Bitton_Guetta_2023}, which contains prompts constructed by first describing two co-occurring elements, and then replacing one with a less compatible alternative.
+We evaluate this behavior using the Whoops! dataset~\citep{Bitton_Guetta_2023}, which contains prompts constructed by first describing two co-occurring elements, and then replacing one with a less compatible alternative.
 This results in scenarios that are unlikely to occur in the real world.